Gaiana/nirdust/README.md

 K-band nuclear spectral continuum of Type 2 AGNs is often composed of two
 components: the stellar population emission and a hot 800 - 1600 K dust component.
-Via substraction of the stellar emission dust component fitting can be performed to map its prescence and estimate its temperature.
+Via subtraction of the stellar emission dust component fitting can be performed to map its presence and estimate its temperature.

 ## Features